 Animal cells comprise lysosomes and centrosomes that are completely absent in a plant cell.

 Name the cell organelle responsible for providing structural support for plant cells apart from the cell wall.

 The central vacuole provides structural support to the plant cell.

-Which cell organelle is responsible for carrying out photosynthesis in a plant cell?
+Name the cell organelle responsible for carrying out photosynthesis in plant cells.

 Chloroplasts are responsible for carrying out photosynthesis in a plant cell.